-The Company established a nomination committee (the "Nomination Committee") with written terms of reference in compliance with DI.4 of the Code.
+The Company established a nomination committee (the "Nomination Committee") with written terms of reference in compliance with code provision B.3.1 of the Code.
 The primary duties of the Nomination Committee are, among others, reviewing the structure, size and composition and diversity of the Board of Directors on a regular basis (at least once a year) and making recommendations regarding any proposed changes, identifying and recommending individuals suitably qualified to become board members, and assessing the independence of independent non-executive Directors.
-The Nomination Committee consists of the three independent non-executive Directors of the Company.
-During the Year, no meeting was held by the nomination committee.
+As at 31 March 2022, the Nomination Committee consists of the three independent non-executive Directors of the Company, namely Mr. Ha Suoku, Ms. Zhang Jinghua and Ms. Yao Yunzhu.
+The nomination committee has been chaired by Ms. Liu Talin before her resignation on I December 2021 and has been chaired by Mr. Ha Suoku thereafter.